codeinthedark/awesome-power-mode/README.md

 # Awesome Power Mode

-> A curated list of power mode editor plugins as popularized in https://github.com/codeinthedark/editor/pull/1 by @JoelBesada.
+> A curated list of power modes as popularized in https://github.com/codeinthedark/editor/pull/1 by [@JoelBesada](https://github.com/joelbesada).

 ## Atom